lukso-network/docs/docs/contracts/overview/DigitalAssets.md

 ## Custom logic for transfers

-The LSP7 and LSP8 implementations implement a `_beforeTokenTransfer` and `_afterTokenTransfer` function that enable to specify custom logic that can run before or after the token transfer has happen (= before or after the balances in the contract state have been updated).
+The LSP7 and LSP8 implementations provide the `_beforeTokenTransfer` and `_afterTokenTransfer` function that offer the ability to specify custom logic that can run before or after the token transfer has happen (= before or after the balances in the contract state have been updated).

 ## Note on LSP7 and LSP8 implementations